uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

 ### Specimen Collection

-Specimen collection (collecting blood, performing biopsy, etc) is not performed by a Genomics service, and this shows how genomics fits into that process.
+Specimen collection is not performed by a Genomics service, and this shows how genomics fits into that process.
+The diagram here is around a biopsy procedure, but the same principles apply to other specimen collection procedures.

 ```mermaid
 graph TD;